KyleAMathews/typography.js/README.md

 # Typography.js
-An opinionated toolkit for building beautiful typography.
+An opinionated toolkit for building websites with beautiful typography.

 ## Install
 `npm install typography`